emptylight370/siyuan-vscodelite-edit/README.md

 > Full changelog view [ChangeLog](https://github.com/emptylight370/siyuan-vscodelite-edit/blob/scss/changelog.md)

+- v2.2.8
+  - Use the color of article tags for tags inside the article.
 - v2.2.7
   - Fixed the issue that the corner icon was compressed after enabling the heading icon
   - Mitigate an issue where the heading would display exceptions if it contained a special style